nickfargo/state/src/region.coffee.md

       concurrencyDeactivated: ->
         { attributes, _current, _state } = this
-        return if _state & FINALIZED
+        return if _state & TERMINATED
         if attributes & AUTONOMOUS
           @_state = ACTIVE | BACKGROUNDED
-        else if attributes & PERMANENT
+        else if attributes & SINGULAR
-          do @terminate
+          do @finalize
         else if attributes & VOLATILE
           do @_transition?.abort
           do _current.destroy if _current.attributes & VIRTUAL